MarkLogicUniversity/ml-gradle-series/episode2/README.md

 	* `part2-scaffold`
 	* `part3-customized`
 	* `starwarsproject` <-- created when you copied the folder from the `part1-initial` folder in **Step 1**.
-3. Copy the `build.gradle` file from the `part1-initial` folder to your new `starwarsproject` folder.
+3. Examine the contents of the `starwarsproject` folder and verify there is a `build.gradle` file.
+Look at the file in a text editor, if you'd like.
+The contents of the `build.gradle` file pulls in the `ml-gradle` Gradle plug-in.

 4. In command prompt (Windows) or terminal session prompt (CentOS/RedHat or MacOS), change to your new `starwarsproject` folder.
 	* Type `cd <path to the episode2 files >/episode2/starwarsproject` then press ENTER.